Story by: Norton Healthcare on September 3, 2021

 Moderate exercise three to five times a week, totaling about 150 minutes, can help.
 Running and biking aren’t for everyone, but yoga is something you can do at home with videos as a guide.

-Dr. Plato summarized some common dietary changes and foods that can trigger migraines.
+Dr. Plato summarized some common dietary changes and foods that can trigger migraine headaches.

 Breakthrough migraine attacks are more likely with fasting.
 Certain religious traditions involve fasting, and during these times the faithful are more likely to develop headaches.
 Additionally, for some work or school may limit the times that they can eat resulting in long periods of fasting, which may also trigger migraine attacks.